If you are strong and honorable, bravely working to make the world a better place, then you are a Hero brand archetype.

 This company’s mission is to empower all people in their pursuit of wellbeing, with the belief that taking better care of ourselves can teach us to take better care of each other.
 Humanrace, founded by Pharrell Williams, creates skincare products “to help all individuals deepen their understanding of themselves and enrich their commitment to every-day wellness.”
 As the Liberator, Humanrace advocates for skincare products (like theirs) that is inclusive of all people.
 Proof is the braille included on their packaging.
 The Humanrace philosophy is to create products that “that help ease friction, further your goals and earn a lasting place in your life.”
 Equality and justice.
 Thanks, Liberator.

-The Rescuer is a strong savior and protector, driven by the need to help.
+The Rescuer is there to restore balance, driven by the need to help.

-This archetype is able to quickly and powerfully save someone or something from internal threats such as addiction, depression or self-betrayal, or external threats of all types.
+This archetype is able to quickly and powerfully step in when no one else will, saving someone or something from internal threats such as addiction, depression or self-betrayal, or external threats of all types.

 The Warrior uses strength and power to right wrongs, and teaches assertiveness in fighting for a cause bigger than oneself.